simonewebdesign/simonewebdesign/source/madebymany/index.md

 #### A great team

-You know perfectly that, in order to be competitive, you need someone with amazing skills, someone who really loves tough challenges.
-That's why

-You've been backed by the best investors already, you need to keep running.
-You want someone who has the courage to fight for an idea, the will to innovate.
-Someone that's not afraid to show he's right.
+At **Made by Many** it's the [people who matter the most](https://madebymany.com/jobs), and that's why you attracted some great minds in your team. **Made by Many** is what happens when a bunch of **wildly talented people** get together.

 #### Amazing projects

-You've done some really impressive projects, built with the right technologies for the job: **Ruby** and **Elixir**.
-You want to keep producing innovative solution, and build a company culture where people love what they do.
+You've done some [really impressive work](https://madebymany.com/work), built with the right technologies for the job.
+You want to keep producing innovative solutions, and build a company culture where people love what they do.

-And your customers will be amazed.

 <br>